Skip to content

 Overall, only about 25% of privately held businesses put up for sale are sold and only about 50% of businesses with 100 or more employees are sold.

-- Some ESOPs, especially larger deals and those where the seller is conisdering other sale options, will require investment banking assistance to raise financing, adding to costs.
-In these cases, an M&A advisor will normally charge a success fee similar to that charged in a sale to another buyer.
+• Some ESOPs, especially larger deals and those where the seller is considering other sale options, will require investment banking assistance to raise financing, adding to costs.
+In these cases, an M&A advisor will normally charge a success fee, but it will be about half of the success fee charged in a non-ESOP sale.

-- The ESOP pays the diligence, financing, and legal fees out of contributions from the company.
+• The ESOP pays the diligence, financing, and legal fees out of tax-deductible contributions from the company.

-- If the ESOP is not leveraged but rather acquires shares through company contributions over time (either from cash contributions to the trust or stock contributions), costs can be a great deal lower, often under $100,000.
+• If the ESOP is not leveraged but rather acquires shares through company contributions over time (either from cash contributions to the trust or stock contributions), costs can be lower.

-- The buyer usually pays the diligence, financing, and legal fees.
-Broker success fees are generally between 5% and 12% of the sale price in sale prices under $5 million and drop as low as 1%-3% in larger transactions.
-These additional fees mean, for instance, that a $5 million sale might require about $300,000 in broker or investment banker fees; a $10 million sale would require $500,000 in these fees.
+• The buyer usually pays the diligence, financing, and legal fees.
+Broker success fees are generally between 4% and 9% of the sale price, with higher percentages for less valuable companies.
+These additional fees mean, for instance, that a $5 million sale might require about $450,000 in broker or investment banker fees; a $30 million sale would require at least $1.5 million in these fees.
 These fees are in addition to other costs.

 If the company is or becomes a C corporation at the time of sale, and the plan acquires 30% or more of the shares, then that sale, plus any subsequent sales, qualify the seller to defer capital gains taxes by reinvesting in stocks and bonds of U.S. operation companies.
 No taxes are due until the replacement investments are sold.